Wuzzmi/swe1r-splits-libresplit/README.md

 The different varients are important if you will be running multiple versions of the same category (ex.
 Upgrades & No Upgrades) this way they will not overright eachother.
 IGT varients are intended for testing the Total Race Times of specific upgrade routes, so excluding menu time.

-### RESOURCES
+### USAGE
-* You won't get far without [LibreSplit](https://github.com/LibreSplit/LibreSplit/tree/main)
+* Download the splits / split of you choice
-* These splits are best used in conjunction with the [swe1r-autosplitter](https://github.com/Wuzzmi/swe1r-autosplitter)
+* In [LibreSplit](https://github.com/LibreSplit/LibreSplit/tree/main) right click, choose "Open Split" open your prefered split

-* If you have old times on lss splits convert them [here](https://libresplit.org/converter) (credit to this converter for the creation of this repos splits)
+The splits should now be loaded and funtional.
+If you choose to use an [autosplitter](https://github.com/Wuzzmi/swe1r-autosplitter) open it, enable it, and run the game.